 Since our inception we have carried out several tasks.
 Separate sub groups have been created within the BAPC to carry out specific tasks - for example Communications, Fundraising, written communication and monitoring of Council meetings.
 Watch out for notice of future events.
-In 2020-2021 it is our intention to continue fundraising events and develop the communication mediums between the BAPC and the wider parent body.
 For further information and how to contact the BAPC, check out the school website: www.boclair.e-dunbarton.sch.uk or contact the Chairperson (Mr Chris Allen) via e-mail: parentcouncil@boclair.e-dunbarton.sch.uk.